Bob Buch is currently Chief Executive Officer at Manifest, a product ad platform.

 Prior to joining Digg in 2007, Bob spent more than nine years working in the online media space.
 Bob founded AimTV, a pioneer of video advertising on the web.
 After AimTV was acquired by Netzero (NASDAQ:UNTD) in 1999, Bob joined Macromedia’s business development group.
 Bob also co-founded Fluid Music, where he worked with American Idol and Billboard to bring emerging artist websites to market under those brands.

-Bob is currently building a stealth company in the consumer mobile space, and is a startup advisor and mentor for StartX, Stanford’s startup accelerator.
+Bob is an advisor and lead mentor for StartX, Stanford’s startup accelerator.

 |Jun 1, 2016||AdExchanger - The Art Of War In Facebook Advertising|

 |Aug 20, 2015||Business Wire - SocialWire Introduces New Automated Ad Platform; Improves ROI of Product Ads on Facebook, Google, and Pinterest|

 |Aug 17, 2015||Venture Beat - Manifest’s new ad tool wants to turn product catalogs into hit machines|

 |Jul 7, 2015||Bloomberg - Reddit Revolt Shows Site’s Users Rule No Matter Who Has CEO Role|